akashkore5/SkyWatch/README.md

 Weather Forecast System

 ### Features
+  - /generateToken  will generate JWT Token
- -/forecast/{city}  will provide the weather data for 7 Days in json format -/hourlyForecast/{city}  will provide the hourly forecast in jason format
+  - /forecast/{city}  will provide the weather data for 7 Days in json format
+  - /hourlyForecast/{city}  will provide the hourly forecast in jason format

 ## Features